 We recently represented a Tunisian national, who had assisted the U.S. in the fight against terrorism.
 He had been wrongfully charged as a terrorist.
 Our attorneys convinced the Board of Immigration Appeals that the immigration judge erred in finding that our client was inadmissible.
 The board remanded the case, and the immigration judge granted our client a request for adjustment of status.
 He is currently a green card holder, living in the U.S.

 We successfully represented a world-renowned hip-hop artist from the U.K. throughout his decades-long battle to obtain a green card.
 We represented this individual before the Immigration Courts, including the Board of Immigration Appeals, the 11th Circuit Court of Appeals, and the U.S. Supreme Court.
 We were ultimately successful in obtaining his green card and he is now a naturalized United States citizen.

 These are but a few examples of the countless immigration successes we have been able to achieve for our foreign national clients, many of whom are now productive and contributing lawful permanent residents and U.S. citizens.

 Our attorneys have successfully represented individuals and businesses in obtaining every type of visa, including F-1 student visas, J-1 scholar visas, and lawful permanent status under VAWA (the Violence Against Women Act), for foreign nationals who have been the victims of crime or abuse in the U.S. We also handle applications for waivers when a visa has been or may be denied.

-Our lawyers have successfully handled countless complex, difficult asylum cases for those fleeing persecution on the basis of race, politics, religion or social group.
+Our lawyers have successfully handled countless complex, difficult asylum cases for those fleeing persecution on the basis of race, religion, nationality, political opinion, or membership in a particular social group.